Abortion and Overpopulation

 Overpopulation is a Myth

 Have you ever heard the argument, “We need abortion because the world would be overpopulated otherwise.
-We won’t have enough resources for everyone if all the babies were born.”
+We won’t have enough resources for everyone if all the babies are born.”

-Or maybe someone challenged you with conversations about poverty, stating the claim that abortion is merciful when confronted with lack of financial resources or other material challenges.
-Abortion and overpopulation is a complex issue.
+Or maybe someone challenged you with conversations about poverty, stating the claim that abortion is "merciful" when confronted with lack of financial resources or other material challenges.
+Abortion and overpopulation are a complex issue, to be sure.

 Let’s get one thing straight first: the world is not overpopulated.
 In fact, people like Elon Musk propose quite the opposite - that a global baby bust is going to be our demise.
 In the United States, the population has been below replacement rate since the 1970s (people are not being born at a higher rate than people are dying).
-So this “crisis” is very much overstated, at the very least.
+So this “crisis” is not only overstated - the opposite is actually true.

+But how did we get this idea then?
 The myth of overpopulation originated in 1798 with Thomas Malthus.
 In An Essay on the Principles of Population, Malthus predicted that overpopulation would lead to a food shortage by 1890, ultimately leading to the destruction of humanity.
-This “crisis” was re-predicted numerous times over the past two centuries, but conveniently rescheduled when it did not occur.
-Yet, here we are, over 100 years later with the highest population of people on earth and the best food production rate in history.
+This “crisis” was re-predicted numerous times over the past two centuries but conveniently rescheduled when it did not occur.
+Yet, here we are, more than 100 years later with the highest population of people on earth and the best food production rate in history.

 Abortion and Overpopulation - Is it a Solution?

-Although we’ve already established that overpopulation is a myth, even if the earth was overpopulated, does that justify the taking of innocent life?
+Although we’ve already established that overpopulation is a myth, let's pretend for a moment: If the earth was overpopulated, does that justify the taking of innocent life?

-In the name of overpopulation, abortion is justified by its supporters because they refuse to acknowledge the humanity of the preborn, not because we are actually lacking in resources.
-Conversations about abortion must always start and end with what abortion is and what preborn humans are
+In the name of overpopulation, abortion is justified by its supporters because they refuse to acknowledge the humanity of preborn children, not because we are actually lacking in resources.
+Conversations about abortion must always start and end with what abortion is and what preborn humans are.

-Plus, request free "Would Overpopulation Justify Abortion" topic cards from your SFLA Regional Coordinator by emailing [yourstate]@studentsforlife.org.
+Plus, you can request free "Would Overpopulation Justify Abortion" topic cards from your SFLA Regional Coordinator by emailing [yourstate]@studentsforlife.org.

 Overpopulation: The Making of a Myth